wangdi4/llvm/llvm/docs/LangRef.rst

 Semantics
 """""""""

+..
+INTEL_CUSTOMIZATION TBAA enhancement was done to precisely model struct, array and pointer types.
+..
+Semantics for the new metadata node types are added in this section.

 The TBAA metadata system, referred to as "struct path TBAA" (not to be confused with ``tbaa.struct``), consists of the following high level
-concepts: *Type Descriptors*, further subdivided into scalar type descriptors and struct type descriptors; and *Access Tags*.
+concepts: *Type Descriptors*, further subdivided into scalar type descriptors, pointer type descriptors, array type descriptors and struct type descriptors; and *Access Tags*.

 **Type descriptors** describe the type system of the higher level language being compiled.  **Scalar type descriptors** describe types that do not contain other types.
 Each scalar type has a parent type, which must also be a scalar type or the TBAA root.
+Via this parent relation, scalar types within a TBAA root form a tree. **Pointer type descriptors** denote the pointer types that point to the other scalar type descriptors.
+Each pointer type has its type's parent type too, which must also be a scalar type.
-Via this parent relation, scalar types within a TBAA root form a tree.  **Struct type descriptors** denote types that contain a sequence of other type descriptors, at known offsets.
-These contained type descriptors can either be struct type descriptors themselves or scalar type descriptors.
+**Array type descriptors** describe array types of other scalar type, pointer type or struct type descriptors. **Struct type descriptors** denote types that contain a sequence of other type descriptors, at known offsets.
+These contained type descriptors can either be struct type descriptors themselves, scalar type, pointer type or array type descriptors.

 **Access tags** are metadata nodes attached to load and store instructions.
 Access tags use type descriptors to describe the *location* being accessed in terms of the type system of the higher level language.
 Access tags are tuples consisting of a base type, an access type and an offset.
-The base type is a scalar type descriptor or a struct type descriptor, the access type is a scalar type descriptor, and the offset is a constant integer.
+The base and access types can be any type descriptors (scalar, pointer, array or struct type), and the offset is a constant integer.

-The access tag ``(BaseTy, AccessTy, Offset)`` can describe one of two
+The access tag ``(BaseTy, AccessTy, Offset)`` can describe any of the following
 things:

  * If ``BaseTy`` is a struct type, the tag describes a memory access (load